DataDog/hiring-engineers/answers.md

 ![Host Registered and Reporting Data](https://github.com/bschoppa/hiring-engineers/blob/blake/images/Screen%20Shot%202018-03-30%20at%202.20.31%20PM.png)

 # Collecting Metrics:
 Metrics capture a value pertaining to your systems at a specific point in time.
+It's from these data points that you are able to build intelligence and awareness around the health and performance of your infrastructure and applications.
+If you can't monitor it, you can't manage it.

 ### Tags
 ###### What are Tags?